ythuangyt/friendship-mobility/index.md

 What about the variation of friendship over time?
 As you are making new friends, are you still hanging out with your old ones?

 It seems not, does it?

+For friendships being captured **after** all check-in data were collected (2014.01), we seperate them into two groups.
+Old friends are those who were already friends **before** check-in data were collected (2012.04).
+New friends are new connections within the collection periods.
+Between each pair of users, we calculate similarity change of them from 2012 to 2013, and report the histogram in the following.

 <div class="row">
   <div class="col-sm"></div>